damontallen/IPython-quick-ref-sheets/README.md

 ###Magic Commands
 ![Magic help](http://damontallen.github.io/IPython-quick-ref-sheets/svg/Magic_only.svg)

-The IPython Notebook use to develop the SVG images is [here](http://nbviewer.ipython.org/urls/raw.github.com/damontallen/IPython-quick-ref-sheets/master/SVG_Table_Builder.ipynb).
+The IPython Notebook used to develop the SVG images is [here](http://nbviewer.ipython.org/urls/raw.github.com/damontallen/IPython-quick-ref-sheets/master/SVG_Table_Builder.ipynb).
 It contains a custom magic command to grab the text of the %quickref magic command.
-However, the libraries that the notebook referances are only in this git page.
+However, the libraries that the notebook references are only in this git page.

 (FYI The SVG files above are also available for downloading on [this github.io page](http://damontallen.github.io/IPython-quick-ref-sheets/).)

 Image Files
 ========================

-These image files are from screenshots for the HTML version of the quick referance tables.
+These image files are from screenshots for the HTML version of the quick reference tables.

 ![ScreenShot](https://github.com/damontallen/IPython-quick-ref-sheets/raw/master/Basic_Help.png)
 ![ScreenShot2](https://github.com/damontallen/IPython-quick-ref-sheets/raw/master/Magic_only.png)